Helping to protect the coastal heritage of Harpswell

 HCF sponsored the latest public conversation panel “Gentrification and the Working Waterfront” at the Bowdoin Shiller Center.
 Harpswell Anchor Article

-• Harpswell Anchor story on Cundy's Harbor Days 2023
+• Harpswell Anchor Story on Cundy's Harbor Days 2023

 Pictures and write up are on the Harpswell Anchor’s Facebook feed here.